MediaNik5/CircularList/README.md

 For example, if we have a list with elements [1, 2, 3], its pivot element is 1.
 If we move pivot element forward(i.e. rotate list), the list becomes [2, 3, 1].
-If we move pivot element backward(i.e. rotate list backward), the list becomes [3, 1, 2].
+If we rotate original list backward(i.e. move pivot element backward), the list becomes [3, 1, 2].

 Circular list is considered immutable if the elements of the list won't change, but order might be changed.
 The list in the paragraph above is going through immutable operations.